rebelsky/csc207c/_mps/sorting.md

 > **No!** If `obj1` "is less than" `obj2`, all you know is that `order.compare(obj1, obj2) < 0`.
 It could be `-1`.
 However, it could also be `-5` or `-32351` or any negative integer.

+**Should we just let the FakeSorter tests fail?**

+> Sure.
+You can also remove `TestFakeSorter` if you'd like.

+**How long should we spend implementing each sort?**

+> I would hope that you could implement insertion sort and selection sort in about 30 minutes each, while merge sort and Quicksort may take closer to an hour each.

+> The biggest issue seems to be whether you hit bugs and how quickly you can identify those bugs.

+**Why were these sorting algorithms chosen? in specific, why was bubble sort not included?**

+**I remember learning bubble sort when I searched about sorting before this class.
+Do you have any opinions on this algorithm and its role in the first steps of learning sorting?**

+> Bubble sort is one of the worst O(n^2) algorithms in practice.
+No one should ever implement bubble sort.
+Owen Astrachan has written [a longer explanation](https://users.cs.duke.edu/~ola/bubble/bubble.html).

+**Are there particular data types or conditions where certain sorting algorithms tend to perform better or worse?**

+> Insertion sort performs much better on already sorted (or mostly sorted) arrays.
+In fact, it's O(n) for already sorted arrays.

+> Insertion sort performs much worse on reverse sorted (or mostly reverse-sorted) arrays.

+> Other than that, I'm not sure that order makes that much difference.

+### Quicksort

+**Regarding the pivot in Quicksort, do you want us to implement it so that the pivot is always randomly chosen?
+Or can we just choose a pivot (first/middle/last) and use that each time?**

+> I'd prefer that you choose a random pivot.
+It tends to give a better running time.
+Picking the median of three random pivots may be even better.

+**There are lots of different Quicksorts out there.
+Do you care which we implement?**

+> You can implement whichever you want, provide it has the key aspects of Quicksort.
+(UM): Divide and conquer algorithm, divide by a pivot (hopefully close to median), and rely on randomness to hope that get a good pivot.

 ### Your own sort

 **I don't have any good ideas on how to get started.*